mikelmaron/atlas-nethope-workshop/README.md

 ## Thank you

-This workshop would not have been possible without the hard work I borrowed from Anjana Vakil, my excellent co-presenters from Fulcrum, and John Crowley and NetHope for creating this space for us to build together.
+This workshop would not have been possible without the hard work I borrowed from Anjana Vakil, my excellent co-presenters Coleman McCormick from Fulcrum, and John Crowley from NetHope.
+Thanks NetHope Summit for creating this space for us to build together.